smikhalevski/doubter/README.md

 // ⮕ 5.3361
 ```

-`parseOrDefaultAsync` has the same semantics and returns a promise.
+Use `parseOrDefaultAsync` with [async shapes](#async-shapes).
+It has the same semantics and returns a promise.

 ## `try`

-It isn't always convenient to write a try-catch blocks to handle a validation errors.
+It isn't always convenient to write a try-catch blocks to handle validation errors.
 Use `try` method in such cases:

 ```ts
 const shape = d.number();